Jim Brunzell: Early life

-The son of a navy pilot, Brunzell lived in Memphis for a time as a child.
+The son of a United States Navy pilot, Brunzell lived in Memphis, Tennessee for a time as a child.
 Brunzell attended high school in White Bear Lake, Minnesota, where he participated in multiple sports including American football, scholastic wrestling, and athletics.
 He was a state champion in the high jump while in high school.
 He attended the University of Minnesota, where he continued to play football and high jump.
 During college, he had a tryout with the Washington Redskins as a tight end.
 He then returned to college to finish his degree.

 Professional wrestling career

-Early career (1972–1985)
+American Wrestling Association (1972–1979)

 Following his unsuccessful tryout with the Redskins, Brunzell was approached by former college football teammate Greg Gagne, who convinced him to train as a professional wrestler.
 He trained with Gagne's father Verne, alongside wrestlers including Ric Flair, Ken Patera, and The Iron Sheik.

-Brunzell (right) hits a legsweep on Road Warrior Hawk (right), c.
-1985.
+In late-1972, Brunzell debuted in Gagne's promotion, the American Wrestling Association (AWA).

-He began wrestling in various territories in the early 1970s, most notably in the NWA Central States promotion.
+While working for the AWA, Brunzell also appeared in various National Wrestling Alliance territories in the early 1970s, most notably in the NWA Central States promotion.
 There, he teamed with Mike George to win the NWA Central States Tag Team Championship on October 25, 1973.

-Following this, he returned to Minnesota and joined Gagne's promotion, the American Wrestling Association (AWA).
-He formed a tag team with Greg Gagne known as "The High Flyers".
+In May 1974, Brunzell formed a tag team with Greg Gagne known as "The High Flyers".
 The duo won the AWA World Tag Team Championship on July 7, 1977, by defeating Blackjack Lanza and Bobby Duncum.
 They held the championship for more than a year, until September 23, 1978, when they were stripped of the championship as Brunzell had suffered an injury.

+Brunzell left the AWA in May 1979.

+Jim Crockett Promotions (1979–1980)

+In May 1979, Brunzell transferred to the Carolinas-based Jim Crockett Promotions, where he twice won the NWA Mid-Atlantic Heavyweight Championship.
+He left Jim Crockett Promotions in November 1980 and did a tour in Japan in December 1980.

+Return to American Wrestling Association (1981–1985)

+Brunzell (right) hits a legsweep on Road Warrior Hawk (right), c.
+1985.

-In 1979, Brunzell transferred to the Mid-Atlantic Championship Wrestling (MACW) promotion, where he twice won the NWA Mid-Atlantic Heavyweight Championship.
-He returned to the AWA in 1981, and on June 14, The High Flyers regained the championship by defeating The East-West Connection (Jesse Ventura and Adrian Adonis).
-In the mid-1980s, Brunzell wrestled in Montreal for International Wrestling.
+Brunzell returned to the American Wrestling Association in January 1981, reforming the High Flyers with Greg Gagne.
+On June 14, The High Flyers regained the AWA World Tag Team Championship by defeating The East-West Connection (Jesse Ventura and Adrian Adonis).

+From 1983 to 1985, Brunzell wrestled in Montreal for Lutte Internationale.

+Brunzell left the AWA once more in June 1985.